lgiordani/laces3/README.md

 Configuration variable: `LACES_SERIES`
 Configuration keys: `header`, `display_on_sidebar`, `display_on_footer`

-This theme supports the [Series plugin](https://github.com/getpelican/pelican-plugins/tree/master/series).
+This theme supports the [series plugin](https://github.com/getpelican/pelican-plugins/tree/master/series).

 If the plugin is enabled you may define the `display_on_footer` configuration key to display the links to the previous and next articles in the series in the footer of a post.
 You may customize the header of this list setting the `HEADER` configuration key, which can also include the `index` and `name` variables.
 The first is the index of the current article in the series (starting from 1) and the second is the name of the series.
 The default string is `Part %(index)s of the %(name)s series`.

-You may display on the sidebar the link to the previous and next article in the series setting the `display_on_sidebar` configuration key to `True`.
+You may display on the sidebar the link to the previous and next article in the series adding the `series` field to the `LACES_SIDEBAR` variable (see below).

 You may display information on the series just under the article title setting the `series` field in `LACES_ARTICLE_INFO_PAGE`.